I

 • Difficulty with spelling

-• Difficulty reading words that don’t sound like they are spelled
+• Difficulty reading words that don’t sound like they are spelt

 • Confusing words that can be dynamically reversed, like was-saw